BenZhang/tree_view/README.md

 Installation
 ===========

-Put this line of code to your gemfile
+Add this line to your gemfile

 ```ruby
 gem 'tree_view'